The employment of quick-firing field artillery in combat

 Compared with the texts published previously, the main novelty of these Instructions was the abolition of the artillery duel that until then was regarded as a distinct phase of the combat.
 The expression itself артилерийски двубой was replaced by a more generic one, артилерийски борба/бой, i.e. artillery combat.
 Previously the first concern of artillery was to silence or at least to weaken the fire of the enemy artillery in order to make possible the infantry attack.
 Now it should only ease the movement of its infantry and support the decisive assault with its fire, engaging several artillery combats against the enemy artillery.

-In combat artillery could be deployed :
+In combat artillery can be deployed :

-in observation position (наблюдателна позиция), with guns unlimbered and all preparations made for opening fire at the desired moment upon the existing or expected targets – this position should be covered from the sight of the enemy;
+in observation position (наблюдателна позиция), with guns unlimbered and all preparations made for opening fire at the desired moment upon the existing or expected targets – this position must be covered from the sight of the enemy;

 page 1